Ben’s Bargains Frequently Asked Questions (F.A.Q.)

 If you miss out on a deal and want to make sure you see it right away next time it’s posted on Ben’s, click “Set deal alert” right above the orange “Go to store” button.
 You’ll get an email as soon as it shows up on Ben’s again.

 You can add / remove Deal Alerts here.
 You can even set them up to alert you when certain keywords are posted (ie: 55″ 4K HDTV).

 Reporting Expired Deals

-If you notice something wrong with one of our deals, you can let us know by clicking the “Report” link, toward the middle top of the dealbox.
+If you notice something wrong with one of our deals, you can let us know by clicking the “Report” link, toward the middle bottom of the dealbox.

 Ben’s Best Awards